Gandi/wagtail-oauth2/docs/source/users/oauth2_settings.rst

 --------------------------------------------------

-In OAuth2.0, tokens are for the app, not the user, so the session must be secure to avoid security issue.
+In OAuth2.0, tokens are for the app, not the user, so the session must be secure to avoid security issues.